Azure/azure-osconfig/docs/modules.md

 The main way of contributing to and extending OSConfig is via developing new Management Modules.

 Each Management Module typically implements one device OS configuration function.
 OSConfig isolates the module from the management authority protocols.
 OSConfig communicates with the module via the module Interface Model (MIM) and the Management Module Interface (MMI) API that each module implements.
-The module developer is not required to learn Azure technologies like MC, PnP,  DTDL, DPS, AIS, etc. and instead can focus on designing the MIM and implement the module.
-If needed, the MIM can then be easily translated to DTDL or other formats with minimal changes.
+The module developer is not required to learn the management authority protocols and instead can focus on designing the MIM and implementing the module.
+If needed, the MIM can then be easily translated to other formats with minimal changes.

 This document describes the OSConfig Management Modules and it's meant to serve as a guide for the design and development of such modules.